particle-iot/device-os/docs/reference/firmware.md

 `0000000044 [app] INFO: System started`
 `0000000044 [app.network] TRACE: Connecting to server`

-Note that the trace message containing device ID has been filtered out due to the log handler settings, which prevent log messages with the `app` category from being logged if their logging level is below the `LOG_LEVEL_INFO` level.
+Note that the trace message containing device ID has been filtered out according to the log handler settings, which prevent log messages with the `app` category from being logged if their logging level is below the `LOG_LEVEL_INFO` level.

 Category filters are specified using _initializer list_ syntax with each element of the list containing a filter string and a minimum logging level required for messages with matching category to be logged.
 Note that filter string matches not only exact category name but any of its subcategory names as well, for example: